josiahpjking/DasGuptR/README.md

-Instead, providing the group-specific sizes to the `crossclassified` argument will re-express the proportion of the population in a given cell as a product of K factors representing each of the structural variables.
+Instead, providing the group-specific sizes to the `crossclassified` argument will re-express the proportion of the population in a given cell as a product of factors representing each of the structural variables.
 These are then included in the decomposition:

 ``` r